ufs-community/ufs-srweather-app/docs/UsersGuide/source/Introduction.rst

-This SRW Application release has been tested on a variety of platforms widely used by researchers, such as the NOAA Research and Development High-Performance Computing Systems (RDHPCS), including  Hera, Orion, Gaea, and Jet; NOAA’s Weather and Climate Operational Supercomputing System (WCOSS); the National Center for Atmospheric Research (NCAR) Cheyenne system; NSSL’s HPC machine, Odin; the National Science Foundation Stampede2 system; and generic Linux and macOS systems using Intel and GNU compilers.
+This SRW Application release has been tested on a variety of platforms widely used by researchers, such as the NOAA Research and Development High-Performance Computing Systems (RDHPCS), including  Hera, Orion, and Jet; NOAA’s Weather and Climate Operational Supercomputing System (WCOSS); the National Center for Atmospheric Research (NCAR) Cheyenne system; NSSL’s HPC machine, Odin; the National Science Foundation Stampede2 system; and generic Linux and macOS systems using Intel and GNU compilers.
 Four `levels of support